zhol0777/is-this-good/WILL_THIS_WORK_TOGETHER.md

 (Note: these look like regular solder joints, and are obviously distinct from the surface mount Outemu hotswap socket that resembles Kailh/Gateron/TTC/CIY sockets).

-Outemu hotswap is limited to Outemu switches (this includes Gazzew Boba switches), as the pins for the switches are sufficiently thin enough to enter the socket **without sanding**.
+Outemu hotswap is limited to Outemu switches (as of 2023, this no longer includes Gazzew Boba switches), as the pins for the switches are sufficiently thin enough to enter the socket **without sanding**.
 Other switches that **may** fit in include